danieljprice/splash/docs/getting-started.rst

 from formatted (ascii) output.

-A standard “make” will create the binaries listed in Table :ref:`tab:defaultreads` which read the corresponding data formats listed in the third column.
+A standard “make” will create the binaries listed in :ref:`tab:defaultreads` which read the corresponding data formats listed in the third column.
-Table :ref:`tab:otherreads` lists other data reads implemented but not compiled by default.
+:ref:`tab:otherreads` lists other data reads implemented but not compiled by default.

 .. table:: Binaries and data reads compiled by default